-T Directive Usage #REPLACE longname shortname Replaces all occurrences of longname with shortname when code is loaded.
-The original directive which gave this program its name. #LIBRARYSTART Marks beginning of code to be stored in the library #LIBRARYSTART1 Marks beginning of code to be stored in the library 1 #LIBRARYSTART2 Marks beginning of code to be stored in the library 2 #LIBRARYEND Marks end of code to be stored in library #LIBRARYLOAD Indicates only the library code should be loaded #LIBRARYLOAD1 Indicates only the library1 code should be loaded #LIBRARYLOAD2 Indicates only the library2 code should be loaded #ENDCODE All code beyond this directive is not loaded #DEFINE variable This set of directives allows code to be included in the load #IFDEF variable conditionally, based on the #DEFINE variable. #IFNDEF variable #ELSE #ENDIF #KEEPCOMMENTS Comments are by default removed when loading code via th MMReplace \rightarrow MMCC action.
+Directive Usage #REPLACE longname shortname Replaces all occurrences of longname with shortname when code is loaded.
+The original directive which gave this program its name. #NOLIBRARY Causes all other #LIBRARY directives to be ignored. #LIBRARYSTART Marks beginning of code to be stored in the library #LIBRARYSTART1 Marks beginning of code to be stored in the library 1 #LIBRARYSTART2 Marks beginning of code to be stored in the library 2 #LIBRARYEND Marks end of code to be stored in library #LIBRARYLOAD Indicates only the library code should be loaded #LIBRARYLOAD1 Indicates only the library1 code should be loaded #LIBRARYLOAD2 Indicates only the library2 code should be loaded #ENDCODE All code beyond this directive is not loaded #DEFINE variable This set of directives allows code to be included in the load #IFDEF variable conditionally, based on the #DEFINE variable. #IFNDEF variable #ELSE #ENDIF #KEEPCOMMENTS Comments are by default removed when loading code via the MMReplace → MMCC action.
 This directive will ensure they are included.
-(Note: Comments are always kept for the MMReplace → MMEdit action.)

-Isla / Start comment block / End comment block Allows a block to be treated as comments.
+(Note: Comments are always kept for the MMReplace → MMEdit action.) #INCLUDE filename.inc The identified filename is included in the code loaded and the directive commented out. #PASSINCLUDES Causes any #INCLUDE directives to be passed verbatim to the target device and the file contents are not included in the uploaded code.
+Used if the target device understands #INCLUDE and handles its own includes. e.g. CMM2 and MMB4W / Start comment block / End comment block Allows a block to be treated as comments.
 This can easily be done in MMEdit itself, so of limited value. #DEBUG Add this to the code to keep the console window of MMReplace.exe open after a program is loaded.
 The information in here may help in diagnosing any MMReplace issues. #WINDELAY delay Changes the default 50 microseconds delay between keystrokes when sending keystrokes to MMBasic for Windows to the specified value.
-Allows some tuning if keystrokes are being missed. #ARRAYSTART Only applicable to Micromites. i.e. Microchip PIC32.
-No equivalent [string integer float] for ARM chips. [cfunction csub] Indicates the start of the array definition and the parameters functionorsubname detail, the type of array, where a cfunction of a csub should be , reduced and the name of the function or sub.
+Allows some tuning if keystrokes are "A DD AVCTA DT being missed. #ARRAYSTART Only applicable to Micromites. i.e. Microchip PIC32.
+No equivalent [string integer float] for ARM chips. [cfunction csub] Indicates the start of the array definition and the parameters functionorsubname detail, the type of array, where a cfunction of a csub should be reduced and the name of the function or sub.
 The name is used as the base name for the name.cfg and name.bas file names passed to simpleArrayGenerator. #ARRAYEND Indicates the end of the array definition. #ARRAYINCLUDE Place in source where the generated cfunction/csub is to be functionorsubname included during Load and Run #ARRAYGENERATE This directive causes the array cfunction/csub to be generated during Load and Run.
 If not present the simpleArrayFuncGen.exe is not called so only any previously generated array cfunction/csub functions would be loaded.